 Dr. Butler's research website - Health and Interpersonal Systems (HIS)

 All of the real challenges facing us, both as individuals and as societies, are highly complex – if they were simple they wouldn’t be challenging!
 I believe that critical thinking, careful empirical observation and social collaboration are the primary tools we have to tackle this complexity and to better the world.
 In my research, I employ dynamic systems theory and methods to investigate phenomena at the interface of emotions, self-regulation, relationships and health.
 As director of the Health and Interpersonal Systems (HIS) research group, I facilitate collaborative efforts to advance the scientific study of relational and emotional factors influencing physical and psychological well-being.
 I am also a member of the Mechanisms of Social-Relationships and Health (MESH) research initiative, which is an interdisciplinary group conducting health research at the interface of biology, pyschology, and sociology.
-My teaching focuses on dynamic processes in families, emotional and relational influences on health, and advanced statistical methods.
+My teaching focuses on dynamic processes in families, emotional and relational influences on health, and graduate level statistics.

 I investigate emotional, self-regulatory and relationship mechanisms that contribute to physical and mental health.
 To guide this research I think in terms of interpersonal emotion systems, which involve the dynamic interaction of emotion components (subjective experience, expressive behavior, physiology) within and between partners over time in social interactions and close relationships.